 Earlier this week I was in Scottsdale, Arizona speaking at the Satellite Women’s Conference and learning a ton about the portable sanitation industry.
 There are some really brilliant leaders working in this category, and it was fun to get a window into their vocation.
 And I didn’t drop a single potty-pun, I swear!

-While in the desert, I got in some casual reading time at the pool (wearing jeans and a long sleeve shirt, mind you) and finally finished reading “Fantasyland: How America Went Haywire: A 500-Year History” by Kurt Andersen.
+While in the desert, I got in some casual reading time at the pool (wearing jeans and a long sleeve shirt, mind you) and finally finished reading “Fantasyland: How America Went Haywire: A 500-Year History” (affiliate link) by Kurt Andersen.

 “History doesn’t repeat itself but it often rhymes.” – Mark Twain